The Bristal Assisted Living Blog

 • Shoes that are comfortable, nonskid, and properly fitted.

-• Cardigans, sweaters, or vests that your loved one can wear if they become chilly.
+• Cardigans, sweaters, or vests your loved one can wear if they become chilly.

-• Labeling glasses or hearing aids.
+• Labels on glasses or hearing aids.
 Consider a tether for glasses to help prevent them from getting lost.

 Don’t overwhelm your loved one by packing their dresser or closet with too many clothes.
 You may want to consider switching out clothing for each season — use a bin that can fit under their bed or in their closet.